 The independent administrator shall hold and maintain all information regarding drug testing performed at the request of WSER in the strictest confidence for the sole and exclusive benefit of WSER in accordance with the terms of their agreement and this policy.

 All individuals who are on the final start list for Western States are subject to drug testing.
-The Board of Trustees, in its sole discretion, will determine which runners will be tested.
+The Board of Directors, in its sole discretion, will determine which runners will be tested.
 While WSER reserves the right to select any runner for testing, the goal will be to test from the elite men and women’s finishers field, including top age group competitors.
-Examples of possible selections include: top 10 overall men and women finishers; age group winners; or ten randomly selected (but pre-determined) finishers from the top 20 men and women.

 DRUG TESTING PROCESS